JamesTheHacker/Simplex/README.md

     npm install

-Now you can simply write your CSS as normal, save it under the `src` directory:
+Now you can simply write your CSS as normal:

-`src/post.css`
+`src/app.css`

 ```css
 .post {